laurashen/data-science-sequencing.github.io/assignments/assignment2.md

 ---
 ## Assignment 2

-posted Monday 2 April 2016
+posted Monday 2 May 2016
-due Monday 9 April 2016 at midnight
+due Monday 9 May 2016 at midnight

 **Submission policy**: Report all plots and your code in [this iPython notebook](/assets/assignment2/ee372_assignment2.ipynb).
 Print your notebook as a PDF and attach it to the rest of your assignment.
 Turn in your assignment on the 2nd floor of Packard in the EE372 bin next to the kitchen area.